Scottish-Tech-Army/soundscape-backend/docs/architecture.md

 The different resources are split into seven resource groups.

 - There is a diagnostics RG, `soundscape-diags`.
 This contains the shared Log Analytics queries for both iOS and Android, and an action group (which is logically an endpoint for alert notifications).
+It has no dedicated diagram of its own: its components appear in the overview above, and its operational use (queries and alerts) is detailed in [operations.md](operations.md).

 - There is a shared RG, `soundscape-shared`.
 This contains